emonson/Whitney/README.md

-Scripts for Katie's Whitney database
+Scripts for generating Katie's Whitney database from OCR results.